oystercracker/bisque/README.md

 ```sh
 bisque init
 ```

+You'll be asked some basic questions for setup.

 A new file will appear in the current working directory called `manifest.js`.
 This is a CommonJS module that represents your